What is a California Jumbo Loan?

 HPI is a weighted and refined statistical snapshot of at average home prices.
 Therefore, it is an indicator of housing affordability.
 Jumbo loans are used to finance a home over the maximum loan amount established by the FHFA.

 So then, what is a conforming loan size in California?

 To clarify, the loan amount is what matters, not the property value.
 For example, if you put $100,000 down payment on a home appraised at $500,000, your loan would be $400,000.
-That happens to be less than the conforming loan maximum (in most counties) of $417,000.
+That happens to be less than the conforming loan maximum.
 In this scenario, a conforming loan would suffice; no jumbo loan is necessary.